w-yeehong/tp/docs/UserGuide.md

 * This is only one of features of the editroom command.
 Refer to the full command [here](#532-edit-room-editroom).

 Example(s):
 * `editroom 1 p/alex`.
-Allocates alex to Room #1.
+The patient named Alex will be allocated to Room #1.

 Expected Outcome: <br>
-* The result box displays the message, "Edited Room: Room Number: 1 Patient: Alex Temperature: 36.7 Period of stay: 08 Sep 2020 to 18 Sep 2020
+* Using the first example, the result box displays the message, "Edited Room: Room Number: 1 Patient: Alex Temperature: 36.7 Period of stay: 08 Sep 2020 to 18 Sep 2020
 Phone: 12345678 Age: 23 Comment: - TaskList: -".
 * Details panel will show the details of the room with the allocated patient.